addyosmani/backbone-fundamentals/chapters/11-unit-testing.md

 });
 ```

-To finish this off, we simply update our existing spec to reference the template when instantiating the TodoView object:
+To finish this off, we simply update our existing spec to reference the template when instantiating the TodoView:

 ```javascript
 describe('TodoView', function() {